 The insert that came with my bag of chocolate Shakeology said to drink it every day.
-It's hard enough that I have to remember to put on makeup every day–remembering to make a shake every morning (the preferred time for Shakeology) wasn't always in the cards for me.
+It's hard enough that I have to remember to put on makeup every day--remembering to make a shake every morning (the preferred time for Shakeology) wasn't always in the cards for me.
 I did make an attempt to mix up a scoop of Shakeology with some other ingredients to make a palatable shake for breakfast.

 On the other side of the insert was a calendar of different recipes to mix with chocolate Shakeology.
 Since I am not a fan of banana (like, at all), that pretty much narrowed down my options to about 7 recipes to mix chocolate Shakeology with rather than 30.
 It's a tough time being in the banana haters club.
 All those healthy "ice creams" with frozen bananas as the base sound so gross to me.
 So is life.

 It was chocolaty enough to keep me from wanting to shove chocolate chips down my face on the daily. #chocolateproblems.
 I also loved that it used Chocolate PB2, which I am already madly in love with/have in a ridiculous quantity.
 This shake isn't too far off from my chocolate peanut butter protein shake.
 I played around with some similar ingredients to make this shake more like a thick cookie that I could have as a snack instead of the usual Shakeology shake in the morning.
 Here's how it went down:

-1/2 cup chocolate Shake-o.
+½ cup chocolate Shake-o.
 I know I'm a big fan of vanilla protein powder because you can mask it with so many different flavors, but this is a pretty solid chocolate choice.

-1/2 cup old fashioned oats.
+½ cup old fashioned oats.
 I have these in the Costco sized box because I eat some form of oats basically once a day.
 It's a blessing and a curse.

-1/2 teaspoon cinnamon, for that 'oatmeal cookie' flavor.
+½ teaspoon cinnamon, for that 'oatmeal cookie' flavor.

-1/2 teaspoon vanilla extract.
+½ teaspoon vanilla extract.
 This bottle is covered in vanilla because I use it a lot and I'm a mess in the kitchen most days.

-1/4 cup creamy peanut butter.
+¼ cup creamy peanut butter.
 I'm sure you can substitute your favorite peanut butter/nut butter/some kind of thickening agent.
 Classic creamy peanut butter was my only option at the time, so I made it work.
 The peanut butter and our next ingredient will help bind the Shakeology cookies together.

-1/4 cup honey!
+¼ cup honey!
 Again, this measuring cup is covered in residual peanut butter because I hate dishes/love making messes.
 It's a shame, really.
 Not pictured is the addition of 2 tablespoons of water.
 This helps loosen up the mixture of the cookie "dough".

 A few swift mixes and zippity doo-dah, no bake chocolate Shakeology peanut butter cookies.
 I'm not claiming it's the healthiest of chocolate snacks, but it sure beats eating raw cookie dough with a spoon watching Netflix.
 Not that I would know.

-- 1/2 cup old fashioned oats
+- ½ cup old fashioned oats

-- 1/2 cup chocolate Shakeology
+- ½ cup chocolate Shakeology

-- 1/2 teaspoon ground cinnamon
+- ½ teaspoon ground cinnamon

-- 1/2 teaspoon vanilla extract
+- ½ teaspoon vanilla extract

-- 1/4 cup creamy peanut butter
+- ¼ cup creamy peanut butter

-- 1/4 cup honey
+- ¼ cup honey

 - 2 tablespoons water

-Combine all ingredients in a medium sized mixing bowl.
+- Combine all ingredients in a medium sized mixing bowl.

-Mix until a dark brown 'dough' forms.
+- Mix until a dark brown 'dough' forms.

-Using a tablespoon cookie scoop, scoop out equal portions of Shakeology cookie 'dough'.
+- Using a tablespoon cookie scoop, scoop out equal portions of Shakeology cookie 'dough'.

-Roll scooped dough into balls and refrigerate for at least 20 minutes.
+- Roll scooped dough into balls and refrigerate for at least 20 minutes.

-Using a flat surface (such as the bottom of a glass) press each cookie dough ball into cookie shaped disks.
+- Using a flat surface (such as the bottom of a glass) press each cookie dough ball into cookie shaped disks.